Pythonian/fakernaija/README.md

 mmasichukwunwodo2000@unn.edu.ng
 ```

-_For more detailed usage of the CLI, please refer to the [CLI API Reference](https://fakernaija.readthedocs.io/en/latest/commands.html)._
+_For more detailed usage of the CLI, please refer to the [naija - CLI Reference](https://fakernaija.readthedocs.io/en/latest/commands.html)._

-## What Next? ➡️
+## ➡️ What Next?

 A more comprehensive documentation is available on [Read the Docs](https://fakernaija.readthedocs.io) 📚